Luxe Montecito caught off guard by river of mud and debris in California floods

 With phone lines down and roads largely impassable, it was hard to know how much damage the businesses had sustained.

-But the area will be largely cut off from the outside world for the time being, with the immediate closure of Highway 101, both in Montecito and to the south in Carpinteria, where the freeway also had been inundated by flood waters.
+But the area will be largely cut off from the outside world for the time being, with the immediate closing of Highway 101, both in Montecito and to the south in Carpinteria, where the freeway also was inundated by flood waters.

 Any losses will come on top of a slowdown local enterprises already suffered because of the Thomas Fire.
-The Four Seasons Biltmore, a luxurious resort, had just reopened Monday, after an extended closure for the Thomas Fire.
+The Four Seasons Biltmore, a luxurious resort, had just reopened Monday, after closing because of the fire.
 The historic hotel is located on Butterfly Beach, where the debris flow from Montecito Creek finally reached the sea.

 After a single day with its doors open, the hotel evacuated guests Tuesday and closed down again, according to a Four Seasons employee, who declined to give her name.
 Some guests were moved to another Four Seasons property in Westlake Village, inland and well away from the floodwaters.
 There was no indication of when the Biltmore would reopen.

-Just to the south of the hotel, workers have been rebuilding a new iteration of another landmark hotel--The Miramar.
-Locals said it appeared that the Miramar property had not suffered any damage, though they expected construction to be slowed by the damage to the surrounding neighborhood and roads.
+Just to the south, workers have been rebuilding a new iteration of another landmark hotel — The Miramar.
+Locals said it appeared that the Miramar property had not suffered any damage this week, though they expected construction to be slowed by the damage to the surrounding neighborhood and roads.

-Herrick said homeowners in Montecito Oaks — where houses can range from $1.2 million to $4 million and more — also may face challenges in rebuilding.
+Herrick said homeowners in Montecito Oaks — where houses can sell for $1.2 million to $4 million and more — may find it particularly tough to rebuild this time.

-The realtor and writer said the neighborhood lies outside a designated flood zone.

-Said Herrick: “Most of those homes, I would say, do not have flood insurance."
+“This is the most catastrophic thing we have been through,” the realtor and writer said.
+“People have lost loved ones or had them go missing.
+It’s heartbreaking.
+It’s just shattering.”